 Many salon managers or owners think good salon inventory management can be very difficult and takes a lot of time…..

-However, this is only if you document (whether on paper or electronically) and track properly and then it becomes very easy.
+However, this is only if you efficiently document (whether on paper, in xlsx or in the cloud), track properly and then it becomes seamless in your every day business.

 7 Benefits of Salon Inventory Management

 - Saves Time

 Deciding on when to make an order with suppliers and maintain good inventory levels in a salon should not be guesswork.

 Effective salon inventory management is about an ongoing combination of checking salon inventory lists and careful timing of orders.

 This is process of tightly controlled ordering is called “Just In Time” (JIT) inventory management….

 You will be fully aware of your more established products with their predictable sales trends and volumes.
 But you might have a new product with an unknown sales performance.

 Regardless of whether you are concerned about back bar supplies or retail supplies, you can use inventory management to help ensure that you grow your business profitably.